Ezequiel Tovar Player Props: Rockies vs. Padres

 - Tovar drove in a run in two games last year out of nine, but did not have multiple RBIs in either of those games.

-- He scored a run twice last season in nine games, but did not score more than once on either of those occasions.
+- He crossed home plate safely twice last season in nine games, but did not score more than once on either of those occasions.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.